INTERMEDIATE MICROECONOMICS 1 - 2022/3

 Formative assessment and feedback

-- provide a firm understanding of some of the core principles of microeconomics.
+- Provide students with a firm understanding of some of the core principles of microeconomics.

 C - Cognitive/analytical